-CAUTION: Kitesurfing storm fronts is for strong intermediate or advanced riders only.
+CAUTION: Kitesurfing storm fronts and winter winds is for strong intermediate or advanced riders only.
 It is definitely not for beginners.

 Strong gusts can overpower you and send you airborne with very serious consequences.
 You can wreck your gear, get seriously injured, or even lose your life.
 If in doubt, don't go out.